awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 ```

 **Note**
-The statement ID should start with `awsconfigconforms`\.
+When deploying cross\-account conformance packs, the name of the delivery Amazon S3 bucket should start with `awsconfigconforms`\.

 ## Prerequisites for Organization Conformance Packs<a name="cpack-prerequisites-organizationcpack"></a>